 If you experience difficulties with your course because of a disability then you should discuss this with your college tutors.
 Some colleges have a specific member of staff who assists students with welfare difficulties.
-Alternatively - or as well - contact the Education Manager, Ms Philippa Moss, who is the Disability Contact for undergraduates within the Department and is well-placed to help ensure your requirements for support on the course are met.
+Alternatively - or as well - contact the Education Manager, Ms Philippa Moss, who is one of the Disability Contacts within the Department and is well-placed to help ensure your requirements for support on the course are met.
+Ms Ellie Thornton is another Disability Contact, working within the Education Support Team.

-24 Complaints and Appeals
+24. Complaints and Appeals